-Raising awareness is a pivotal aim of this project and of SIP policy, primarily implemented through SI Awareness Centers.
+Raising awareness is an important aim of this project and of SIP policy, primarily implemented through SI Awareness Centers.
 In regards to awareness initiatives targeting youth at risk for IAB our findings can contribute towards:

-- (1) Specifying the groups at risk based on self-perceived benefits and losses experienced online, thus going beyond clinical criteria. - (2) Determining the content of campaigns based on the "players" (peers and parents) who mediate Internet use in adolescence, and grounded on the underlying processes which were shown to mediate digital pathways and adolescent digital outcomes.
+(1) Specifying the groups at risk based on self-perceived benefits and losses experienced online, thus going beyond clinical criteria.

+(2) Determining the content of campaigns based on the "players" (peers and parents) who mediate Internet use in adolescence.
+Additionally the campaigns' content should be based on the underlying processes which were shown to mediate digital pathways and adolescent Digital Outcomes.